The first thing I can remember, the very first memory I have, feels like only a minute ago.

 When did the window break?!
 The horizontal blinds, torn inwards, are hanging awkwardly; broken glass lies scattered across the yellowing linoleum.
 I didn't hear it break, I am sure I'd have heard that.
 I can't hear well in general though — the world sounds muffled and distant.
 Why can't I hear clearly?
 I haven't always been deaf, have I?

 I can't feel more than temperature.
-I don't detect carbon monoxide on the air, nor the presence of radon gas.
+I don't detect dangerous levels of carbon monoxide on the air.
 Everything seems normal.

 The air is dangerously radioactive.
 I do not know how I know this.